Aussie regulator orders Westpac to set aside extra $500 million in capital

 APRA has vowed to impose that increase in capital requirements of A$500m "to reflect the heightened operational risk profile of the bank", which brings the total operational risk capital add-ons that Westpac is required to hold to A$1 billion.

-It will also launch an "extensive review program" focused on Westpac's risk governance which will include risk management, accountability, remuneration and culture.
+It will also launch an "extensive review programme" focused on Westpac's risk governance which will include risk management, accountability, remuneration and culture.

 APRA's investigation will coincide with one being carried out by the Australian Securities and Investments Commission (ASIC), as well as Austrac's legal proceedings.